NoteSpaceTeam/NoteSpace/README.md

 ## Overview

 ### Real-Time Collaboration
-Edit the same document with multiple people simultaneously, with changes syncing instantly even during concurrent edits, while keeping everyone in a consistent state using CRDTs.
+Edit documents simultaneously with instant and automatic conflict resolution using CRDTs.

 ### Workspace Management
-Organize documents into workspaces and folders with a file-system structure and workspace-based access control.
+Organize documents into workspaces and folders with a file-system hierarchy and workspace-based access control.

 ### Markdown Support
 Write documents using Markdown with live rendering.
-Supports standard formatting for fast, clean note-taking and technical documentation, such as headers, list items, and more.
+Supports standard formatting such as headers, list items, inline styles, and more.

 ### Version Control
 Track changes, view past versions, and revert when needed using the built-in version control system.